 Before you rush off to the gluten free aisle in the grocery store, let me just tell you about Glycemic load.
 The GL of a meal is how much that particular meal is likely to raise your blood sugar levels and therefore how much insulin your body is going to need to deal with the carbohydrates.

 So, foods with a high glycemic load are going to cause a bigger rise in your blood sugars and therefore a bigger spike in your insulin levels.
 So, we are aiming for foods with a lower glycemic load.

 Back to the gluten free aisle - gluten free substitutes are normally made with very refined flours.
 What this means is that yet are quickly digested by your body and will cause a quick rise in your blood sugars.
 So, I generally recommend that you avoid those.

 If you’d like to find out more about the Glycemic Load and how to lower it in your meals, you can read more about it here.

 Changing the way that you eat could have a massive impact on your PCOS.
 It’s a really good place to start.
 There is a lot more that you can do but I don’t want to overwhelm you, especially if you have just been diagnosed and are starting out.

 I also know that it’s easy to get bogged down in research and information overload.
 I’ve been there.

-If you do want to find out more, I would really suggest that you sign up for the FREE PCOS starter kit.
-You’ll get a lot of information in bite-sized chunks which will help to you to take small actionable steps daily to help you get your PCOS under control.
+If you do want to find out more, I would really suggest that you sign up for the FREE webinar, "5 Steps to Mastering PCOS".
+You’ll get a lot of information to help you get your PCOS under control.